NoctisNex/Robin-Domain/README.md

 This is my personal portfolio website that I created as part of my journey into web development.
 As an 18-year-old computer enthusiast from Switzerland, I built this website to showcase my skills and document my learning process while seeking an apprenticeship in computer science.

 The website served as both a professional portfolio and a development blog where I chronicled my experiences learning HTML, CSS, and Bootstrap from scratch.
-This project is now archived and represents a snapshot of my early web development journey.
+I later updated it with modern design improvements for aesthetic purposes, but this project is no longer actively maintained and represents a snapshot of my early web development journey.

 ## ✨ Features